 KQ 4: Less than 3 months of followup

 |Study Setting||Economically developed countries, defined as member countries of the Organisation for Economic Co-operation and Development (2015): Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, and United States||

 |Language||English only||Non-English languages|

 * Patients without lower extremity symptoms or with vague symptoms not attributed to PAD.

 † Defined as an ABI of ≤0.9 or >1.3.

 ‡ The condition definition for PAD ideally would be confirmed by diagnostic imaging with digital subtraction, magnetic resonance, or computed tomography angiography; however, the review will include trials that recruited patients with an abnormal ABI.

-Internet Citation: Draft Research Plan: Peripheral Artery Disease in Adults: Screening With the Ankle Brachial Index .
+Internet Citation: Draft Research Plan: Peripheral Artery Disease and Cardiovascular Disease: Screening and Risk Assessment With the Ankle-Brachial Index .
 U.S. Preventive Services Task Force.
 March 2016.